drew-codes-things/DiscordUpload-Reddit/README.md

 # File uploader/subreddit media sender to Discord webhook
-This script runs a backend launching a website that allows you to upload anything to discord via a webhook and automates reddit sending to the Discord webhook, all you need to do is type the subreddit name.
+This script sets up a backend service that launches a website.
+The website allows users to upload files to Discord using a webhook.
+Also, it automates the process of sending posts from specified subreddits to the Discord webhook.
+The users simply need to enter the name of the subreddit.

 ## Requirements
 - pip installations in the requirements.txt